jzy95310/Contrastive_Learning_for_PM25_Prediction/README.md

 - T. Zheng, M. Bergin, G. Wang, et al., "Local pm2.5 hotspot detector at 300 m resolution: A random forest-convolutional neural network joint model jointly trained on satellite images and meteorology," Remote Sensing, vol. 13, 2021. doi: 10.3390/rs13071356.

 ## Conducting Experiments
-Before conducting experiments, please prepare the data in the format as specified in
+Before conducting experiments, please first prepare the data in the format as specified in the file `requirements.md` under the `data` directory, or contact ziyang.jiang@duke.edu if you want to replicate the experiments in the paper.
+Next, run the scripts named in the `xxx_pretrain_SimCLR_xxx` or `xxx_pretrain_SimSiam_xxx` format under the `contrastive learning` directory.
+After that, the pre-trained model weights will be saved to the `data` directory.
+Finally, run the scripts named in the `xxx_supervised_xxx` format under the `supervised_learning` directory.
+This will generate the visualizations of PM2.5 predictions and the corresponding statistics.